AakLak/aaklak-blog/content/post/My-Journey-Building-a-Rails-5-API.md

 ## Versioning
 ![Versioning API Comic](https://chriskottom.com/images/versioning-commitstrip.jpg)

-Decide on an interface strategy.
+I came across multiple ways to handle versioning, research to see which fits your need best.
 Different strategies explained here:
 [Versioning a Rails API by Chris](https://chriskottom.com/blog/2017/04/versioning-a-rails-api/)

 I decided on URL namespaceing since it was covered the most thoroughly online, and  was mentioned in the [Infinifum Rails Handbook.](https://handbook.infinum.co/books/rails/Building%20an%20API)

 ### Namespacing & Routing
-Going to organize my filestructure to better accommodate for versioned API.
+Organizing my filestructure to better accommodate for versioned API.
 ![Rails API Version Filestructure](https://i.imgur.com/nBy3ykB.png)

 You can namespace controllers by using the module keyword: